MetaTrader 8 min read

 Decide on the historical data range one needs for the backtest.
 The time period is important, especially for testing strategies over extended periods.
 TDS allows traders to specify the exact timeframe for accurate historical data.

-MetaTrader 4 strategy tester settings window for backtesting MACD sample expert advisor on EUR/USD, with options for period, spread, model, date range, and visual mode enabled.
+MetaTrader 4 strategy tester window with MACD sample expert advisor on EUR/USD, showing parameters for period, spread, date range, and visual mode enabled.

 image source